Ant01n3/AntApplet/README.md

 However this model has been the basis for a lot works on optimization, and other inspiring topics.
 Therefore we use it here to mimic a real experience on ants.

 Each ant is an independent agent that travels from the nest in order to forage food.
 When faced to a choice for continuing its path, it most of the time is influenced by the choices of its predecessors.
 This is done by the use of a kind of message dropped in the environment: pheromones.
-This kind of communication without contact is called stygmergy.
+This kind of communication without contact is called [stigmergy](http://en.wikipedia.org/wiki/Stigmergy).

 Naturally the more ants used a path before, the more there is pheromone and therefore the more an ant will be influenced to follow this path.
 This positive feedback loop allows to build paths toward food.